 Liposuction Wrongful Death Verdict of $40 Million

-New York City man died during abdominal liposuction where plaintiff’s estate asserted that the surgeon and attending physicians negligently administered anesthesia, causing the man’s death.
+New York City man died during abdominal liposuction where the plaintiff’s estate asserted that the surgeon and attending physicians negligently administered anesthesia, causing the man’s death.
 A New York medical examiner found the cause of death resulted from complications of local and general anesthesia.
-An autopsy found toxic levels of lidocaine in decedent’s body.
+An autopsy found toxic levels of lidocaine in the decedent’s body.
 During the surgery, when the patient’s heart rate and blood pressure dropped, the surgeon and anesthesiologist were negligent by delaying resuscitation and re-intubation efforts — because of dead batteries in a laryngoscope.
 The defendant surgeon, a resident, was only scheduled to assist in the operation.
 The defendant anesthesiologist instructed the resident to begin the surgery pending the arrival of the scheduled surgeon who never arrived.

 As was later discovered, the anesthesiologist was on professional probation at the time of the surgery for substance and alcohol abuse, requiring that an additional supervising anesthesiologist be present which did not occur.
 The anesthesiologist also forged the signature of the missing surgeon on the surgery record.

-A $40 million verdict was awarded in punitive damages against the medical center, an additional $363,000 in compensatory damages against the ‘stand in’ surgeon and anesthesiologist.
+A $40 million verdict was awarded in punitive damages against the medical center, an additional $363,000 in compensatory damages against the ‘stand-in’ surgeon and anesthesiologist.
 The verdict was later reduced to $5 million.

 $60 Million Verdict for Vaginal Deformity